-Interestingly, the checkerboard signal is not detected over land regions, and the reason for this is unclear.
-The use of pre-310 scribed SST might seem like a potential complication because the surface temperature cannot respond to the local convection like it does over land, but tests with a fully coupled ocean still exhibit checkerboard patterns (not shown).
-Presumably, the land vs. ocean contrast has something to do with smaller heat capacity of the land surface and stronger diurnal cycle of surface fluxes, but more work is needed to clarify this hypothesis.

-An obvious question to ask is whether the checkerboard problem is isolated to E3SM-MMF, or if all MMF models exhibit 315 a version of the same problem.
+- 305 Interestingly, the checkerboard signal is not detected over land regions, and the reason for this is unclear.
+The use of prescribed SST might seem like a potential complication because the surface temperature cannot respond to the local convection like it does over land, but tests with a fully coupled ocean still exhibit checkerboard patterns (not shown).
+Presumably, the land vs. ocean contrast has something to do with smaller heat capacity of the land surface and stronger diurnal cycle of surface fluxes, but more work is needed to clarify this hypothesis. - An obvious question to ask is whether the checkerboard problem is isolated to E3SM-MMF, or if all MMF models exhibit a version of the same problem.
 Additional experiments were done with the NCAR super-parameterized CAM (SP-CAM) to investigate this question (not shown).
 While SP-CAM and E3SM-MMF share a lot of features, the dynamical cores have diverged significantly over recent years, including the one used for the spectral element grid.
 Experiments with SP-CAM used both the finite volume and spectral element dynamical core options and the checkerboard pattern was detected, but with a much lower frequency of occurrence.
-This result is very puzzling, but we suspect it has something to do with the difference in the 320 dynamical cores, perhaps related to the choice of whether to use "dry" or "moist" pressure.
+This result is very puzzling, but we suspect it has something to do with the difference in the dynamical cores, perhaps related to the choice of whether to use "dry" or "moist" pressure.

 The final outstanding question to pose is how should this problem be addressed?
 For E3SMv2, the DCAPE trigger needs to be revisited, and a simple solution of adjusting the trigger threshold might provide a way to address the issue, but additional sensitivity experiments are needed.
 Preliminary experiments that modify the DCAPE trigger to include CAPE generation by radiation show a notable reduction in the checkerboard signal (not shown).
 Presumably, this is due to radiative cooling being able to more efficiently generate CAPE in the less cloudy cells of the checkerboard.
-325

 Our current hypothesis is that the checkerboard pattern in E3SM-MMF is due to the "trapping" of CRM fluctuations, which is essentially a "design flaw" of the MMF concept associated with the scale gap illustrated in Figure 1.
-In the real atmosphere these relatively small-scale fluctuations on the scale of individual clouds would be advected by the larger scale flow in which they are embedded, but this process is missing from the MMF.
-We cannot fully include this process without discarding the scale gap and
+In the real atmosphere these relatively small-scale fluctuations on the scale of individual clouds would be advected by the larger scale flow in which

-- 330 producing a global CRM, which would eliminate the computational advantages of the MMF.
+325 they are embedded, but this process is missing from the MMF.
+We cannot fully include this process without discarding the scale gap and producing a global CRM, which would eliminate the computational advantages of the MMF.
 Alternatively, we can transport CRM fluctuations by encoding this information into a bulk variance tracer that can be advected on the global grid.
-We refer to this method as A method for this "CRM variance transport", and preliminary work shows that this method is presented in another publication (Hannah and Pressel, 2022), which demonstrates that it is effective at eliminating the checkerboard signal.
-More work is needed to fully validate the variance transport method, which will be explored in a future publication patterns in 335 - the E3SM-MMF climatology.
+A method for this "CRM variance transport" is presented in another publication (Hannah and Pressel, 2022), which demonstrates that it is effective at eliminating the checkerboard patterns in the E3SM-MMF climatology.